 Race - Sep 2, 2018

-The challenge will include a few shorter rides, a potential night ride, camping, a cookout and the main race on Sunday, September 4, 2016.
+The challenge will include a few shorter rides, a potential night ride, camping, a cookout and the main race on Sunday, September 2, 2018.
+On Monday, September 3, 2018 the infamous Honey Badger will lead out a group adventure ride to Sapillo Campground and back.
 Most importantly, it will be a whole lot of fun in the beautiful Gila National Forest with friends, family, and acquaintances both new and old.

 You'll begin to tackle this beast as a young padawan at the Signal Peak Parking area.
 Hang a left up the doubletrack road that exits the parking area.
 This will consist of a short but challenging climb with a couple of technical slick rock sections.
 This trail will intersect Meadow Creek Road.